Roadmap to optimal dog health: Navigate from A to Z with confidence

 A healthy diet is one of the most important aspects of keeping your dog healthy.

-Dogs need a balanced diet to stay healthy and avoid disease like humans.
+Like humans, dogs need a balanced diet to stay healthy and avoid disease.
 A good diet for a dog includes plenty of protein, fat, and carbohydrates, as well as essential vitamins and minerals.

 There are various ways to ensure your dog is getting a healthy diet.